Canada’s Fight against Foreign Bribery

-Other companion instruments include the OECD Recommendation on Tax Measures for Further Combating Bribery of Foreign Public Officials in International Business Transactions;Footnote vi the OECD Recommendation on Bribery and Officially Supported Export Credits;Footnote vii and the Recommendation on Anti-Corruption Proposals for Bilateral Aid and Procurement.Footnote viii
+Other companion instruments include the OECD Recommendation on Tax Measures for Further Combating Bribery of Foreign Public Officials in International Business TransactionsFootnote viii and the Convention on Mutual Administrative Assistance in Tax Matters;Footnote ix the OECD Recommendation on Bribery and Officially Supported Export Credits;Footnote x and the Recommendation on Anti-Corruption Proposals for Bilateral Aid and Procurement.Footnote xi

 - Canada and the Peer Review Process

-As a state party to the OECD Convention, Canada is committed to and actively participates in the peer review mechanism, as a peer reviewer, evaluated country, and Working Group member.
-Between September 2011 and August 2012, Canada’s participation included the following:
+As a State Party to the OECD Convention, Canada is committed to, and actively participates in, the peer review mechanism as a lead examiner, evaluated country, and member of the Working Group.
+Between September 2017 and August 2018, Canada’s participation included the following:

 - Investigations and Prosecutions

-There are currently 34 ongoing investigations under the CFPOA, and there have been two convictions under the CFPOA to date.
-There are two cases in which charges have been laid but not yet concluded.Footnote xv
+There have been four convictions under the CFPOA to date and there are three ongoing cases in which charges have been laid but not yet concluded.Footnote xvii

-Hydro-Kleen Group Inc. – Hydro-Kleen Group Inc., based out of Red Deer, Alberta, entered a guilty plea in the Court of Queen’s Bench in Red Deer on January 10, 2005 to one count of bribery under paragraph 3(1)(a) of the CFPOA and was ordered to pay a fine of $25,000 CDN.
+Hydro-Kleen Group Inc. – Hydro Kleen Group Inc., based in Red Deer, Alberta, entered a guilty plea in the Court of Queen’s Bench in Red Deer, on January 10, 2005, to one count of bribery, contrary to paragraph 3(1)(a) of the CFPOA and was ordered to pay a fine of $25,000.
 Along with its president and an employee, the company had been charged under the CFPOA with, among other things, two counts of bribing a U.S. immigration officer who worked at the Calgary International Airport.
 The charges against the director and the officer of the company were stayed.
-The U.S. immigration officer pleaded guilty in July 2002 to accepting secret commissions under subparagraph 426(1)(a)(ii) of Canada’s Criminal Code.
-He received a six-month sentence and was subsequently deported to the United States.
+The U.S. immigration officer pleaded guilty in July 2002 to accepting secret commissions, contrary to subparagraph 426(1)(a)(ii) of the Criminal Code.
+He received a six-month sentence and was subsequently deported to the U.S.

 Canada and the Fight against Foreign Bribery

 A number of federal departments, agencies and Crown corporations play key roles in Canada’s fight against foreign bribery.
-They work in close cooperation in Canada’s two-pronged approach to foreign bribery – enforcement and prevention.
+They work in close cooperation in Canada’s two-pronged approach to foreign bribery, which focuses on enforcement and prevention.